kyle-tennison/notes/independent study/classic mechanics/Galileo's Relativity Principle.md

 When choosing a reference frame, we need to be careful.
 If we choose an arbitrary reference frame, space *may appear inhomogeneous and anisotropic*.
 A non-inertial reference frame, like someone on a merry-go-round, would experience these phenomena.
 In one of these frames, a body at rest would not remain at rest.
 If we get more abstract, these reference frames may also have *inhomogeneous time*, which would further complicate things.

+The Lagrangian yields equations of motion for a system.
+For a free particle, the equation of motion is simply Newton's second law.
+So, we can imagine, if space and time were inhomogeneous and the Lagrangian depended specifically on their quantities, then the *equations of motion for the system* would change depending on time and position.
+If Newton's second law only applied on Thursday afternoons in northeastern Spain, then we'd be dealing with this inhomogeneity.

 Instead, we will look at **inertial reference frames**.
 In these frames, we ensure that *space is homogeneous and isotropic and time is homogeneous.* In this frame, a body at rest will indeed remain at rest.

 Landu claims that: